bei-zhou/neutrino-W-boson-and-trident-production/README.md

 The first paper developed the theoretical framework and calculated the total cross sections.
 The second paper calculated differential cross sections, d\sigma/d_E, and studied the phenomenological consequences including neutrino absorptions in the Earth and detections in the TeV-PeV observatories including IceCube.

 ## Updates on July 13, 2023, WBP cross sections:
 The calculation of the inelastic component of the WBP cross section now uses the latest (second-generation) photon PDFs of proton and neutron from CT18qed (https://cteq-tea.gitlab.io/project/00pdfs/).
 In the previous work (https://arxiv.org/abs/1910.08090), we used the (first-generation) CT14qed photon PDFs.
-The WBP inelastic cross section from CT18qed is 10--20% higher than that from CT14qed.
+The WBP inelastic cross section from CT18qed is **10--30% higher** than that from CT14qed.

-Also, in the WBP cross section files, we added a third c
+Also, in the WBP cross section files, we added a third columbus which is the

 More details can be found in Fig. 20 and relevant text in https://arxiv.org/abs/2305.10497 by Keping Xie, Bei Zhou, T.J.
 Hobbs.